A short history & market analysis of Netflix

 This down move in Netflix shows the fear of the investors for the upcoming future and automatically the rise in volatility before the earnings.
 While the earnings were better than expectation, were based on international subscribers.
 I find it strange the drop in volatility after earnings, double than usual.

-With the Implied Volatility Rank at 8% and IV at 34% there are not that many options strategies at which we can relate to.
+With the Implied Volatility Rank at 8% and IV at 34% there are not that many options strategies to which we can relate to.
 But the correlation with Nasdaq at the beginning of the year was around 80%.
 Last week, before earnings, it dipped below 50%.
 So, it can be used as an opportunity for portfolio diversification.
 There’s still some juice left in the price of the options and a neutral strategy like Iron Condor could be a choice.
-Another alternative, if you are over exuberant over the future is to go long…
+Another alternative, if you are over-exuberant over the future is to go long…

 I will stay on the sidelines for now.